bleaktwig/yuadrem-wiki/docs/geography/savage_territories.md

 **TODO.**
 <!-- West of the Everwoods is the Niknek peninsula, a thin, elongated stretch of land filled with volcanoes and gorges.
 The cape was spared from most of the effects of the Tidal Sway.
-Niknek and the nearby Vuvu Isles now house the refuge marsets from the Ironlakes Island. -->
+Niknek and the nearby Vuvu Isles now house the refuge imates from the Ironlakes Island. -->

 <!-- DEMOGRAPHY --------------------------------------------------------------->
 ## Demography